-In my 6 years as a professional-blogger, I have been constantly connected to the Internet.
+In my 7 years as a professional blogger, I have been constantly connected to the Internet.
 Whether I was on my laptop or my iPhone or Alexa, I was constantly connected to the outside world.

 I didn’t realize that I had traded the joy of meeting people in real life for quick and meaningless Facebook or Whatsapp chit-chat.
 I completely missed the boat when it came to drawing a line between my professional and personal life.

 Here are a few of the mistakes I made in doing this:

-- I stopped meeting people in real-life and started interacting via Facebook or video calls on Skype.
+- I stopped meeting people in real-life and started interacting via Facebook or video calls on Skype/Zoom.

 - I stopped myself from saying what I truly felt, and started writing status updates to be acknowledged.

 - I stopped listening to valuable comments and opinions from others, and started focusing only on “likes” and ignoring “dislikes”.

 - I read a lot about life hacks feeling good that I was learning something new, but I failed to implement in real-life.

 - I started ignoring advice from experienced people around me (in real-life), and used Google to find answers to my questions.
 I also failed to realize that the answers I found via Google searches were written by people just like you and me who may or may not be giving the best advice.

 This was just the beginning, and it took me 5 1/2 years to realize that I was becoming an Internet addict.
-Before you judge me too harshly, this didn’t happen overnight, but in a slow and gradual manner making it all the more difficult to notice.
+Before you judge me too harshly, this didn’t happen overnight, but in a gradual manner making it even more difficult to notice.